 Balance of Power

-- As a lawmaker, the President has the responsibility to approve the laws created by Congress.
-When the President receives a bill or resolution that both chambers of Congress have voted on, he can sign it into law or veto it.
+As a lawmaker, the President has the authority to approve the laws created by Congress.
+When the President receives a bill or resolution that both chambers of Congress have voted favorably on, he can either sign it into law or veto it.
 Though Congress could override a presidential veto with a 2/3 vote, more often the new legislation is reworked until it is approved by both Congress and the President.

-- The President has the opportunity to appoint a new Justice to the Supreme Court in the event that a vacancy occurs during his time in office.
-He also chooses his Cabinet of advisors and assigns ambassadors to U.S. embassies around the world.
-The power to fill these influential positions within the government is kept in check by the Senate.
-The president’s appointments are subjected to confirmation hearings and an “up or down” vote.
+In addition to these close advisors, the president has the power to appoint a new Justice to the Supreme Court in the event that a vacancy occurs during his time in office.
+He also chooses federal judges and ambassadors to US embassies around the world.
+The power to fill these influential positions is kept in check by the Senate.
+The President’s appointments are subjected to confirmation hearings and a vote.